-Note re testing of People Pre-transfer/Admission to a LTRCF
+Note regarding testing and restricting movement of People Pre-transfer/Admission to a LTRCF

-The requirement for testing before transfer or admission does not normally apply to people who have significant vaccine protection or who have had COVID-19 in the previous 9 months although it may be required in some people based on risk assessment (for example people with impaired immune function).
+The requirement for testing before transfer or admission does not normally apply to people who are fully vaccinated or who have had COVID-19 in the previous 9 months.
+However, it may be required in some people based on risk assessment (for example people with impaired immune function).